Recipe Overview

 Serving Suggestions

 Spaghetti squash is a blank slate, just like normal spaghetti!
-You can try it with an easy turkey bolognese to start, but here are some other fun options:
+You can try serving your cooked spaghetti squash with an easy turkey bolognese to start, but here are more options:

 - Vegan Bolognese